What do you do when a plumbing disaster strikes in the early hours of the morning? Call an emergency plumber, of course!

 A gas leak is an issue that needs immediate attention because it has the potential to be very dangerous.
 If you can smell gas in your kitchen, the first thing to do is turn the gas off.
 Next, open all the windows and doors in the kitchen and adjoining rooms so that fresh air can enter and the collected gas can dissipate.

-Without any delay, call your local emergency plumber to have the gas pipes inspected and fixed.
-As you can imagine, the flammable nature of the gas makes a leakage one of the most significant emergencies you can face.
-Also, do not turn on any electrical devices like fans or lighters around the area of the leak and if required, you may need to call emergency services depending on the severity.
+Call your local emergency plumber to have the gas pipes inspected and fixed without any delay.
+As you can imagine, the volatile nature of the gas makes a leakage one of the most significant emergencies you can face.
+Also, do not turn on any electrical devices like fans or lighters around the leak area, and if required, you may need to call emergency services depending on the severity.

 2. Burst Pipe

-Burst water pipes can cause serious damage, plus they can add huge costs to your water bill.
+Burst water pipes can cause severe damage, plus they can add considerable costs to your water bill.
 Once a water pipe bursts, it can damage wooden floors, carpets, walls, and even cabinets.
-Although the reasons can vary, most often, a pipe may burst because of something heavy colliding or falling on it by accident.
+Although the reasons can vary, a pipe may often burst because of something heavy colliding or falling on it by accident.

 It could also be that the previous work done on the pipe was incorrect, so it didn’t last.
 Additionally, wear due to the age of the pipe and low-quality fixtures can lead to sudden pipe bursts.